vbnr/ng-reactive-form-validate/projects/ng-reactive-form-validate/README.md

 This project is licensed under the MIT License

 ## Repository
-For more details, visit our GitHub repository (https://github.com/vbnr/ng-reactive-form-validate).
+For more details and examples of using it, visit my GitHub repository (https://github.com/vbnr/ng-reactive-form-validate).